russandol-sarl/Device-Flow-Proxy-Server/README.md

 This service acts as an OAuth server that implements the device code flow, proxying to a real OAuth server behind the scenes.

-Compared to the original project, this implementation uses MongoDB instead of Redis (because it was easier for me to find a serious and free provider with MongoDB), it adds a feature to provide client_secret from .env file instead of getting it from device request, to keep it private, and it can act as a proxy to add this client_secret from `.env` file to Enedis, if you don't want the device to provide it.
+Compared to the original project, this implementation uses MongoDB instead of Redis (because it was easier for me to find a serious and free provider with MongoDB), it sends back all parameters received during redirect (mainly to get usage_point_id from Enedis), it adds a feature to provide client_secret from .env file instead of getting it from device request, to keep it private, and it can act as a proxy to add this client_secret from `.env` file to Enedis when refreshing tokens, if you don't want the device to provide it.

 Installation
 ------------